MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tools-overview.md

 ### 1. Download the latest version

 We recommend the [Unity LTS (Long Term Support)](https://unity3d.com/unity/qa/lts-releases) stream as the best version to use when starting new projects, updating to its latest revision to pick up the latest stable fixes.
-* The current recommendation is to use **Unity 2019**, which is the LTS build required for MRTK v2 below.
+* The current recommendation is to use **[Unity 2019.4 LTS](https://unity3d.com/unity/qa/lts-releases?version=2019.4)**, which is the LTS build required for MRTK v2 below.
 * If you need to use a different version of Unity for specific reasons, Unity supports side-by-side installs of different versions.

-### 2. Import Mixed Reality Toolkit (MRTK)
+### 2. Install the Mixed Reality Feature Tool

+The Mixed Reality Feature Tool is a new way for developers to discover and add Mixed Reality feature packages into Unity projects.
+You can search packages by name or category, see their dependencies, and even view proposed changes to your projects manifest file before importing.
+Once you've validated the packages you want, the Mixed Reality Feature tool will download them into the project of your choice.

+#### Importing the Mixed Reality Toolkit

 ![MRTK](../../design/images/MRTK_UX_Hero.png)

 [Mixed Reality Toolkit](../unity/mrtk-getting-started.md) (MRTK) is an open-source, cross-platform development kit for mixed reality applications.

-You can install MRTK for Unity with the new Mixed Reality Feature Tool application.
-Follow the [installation and usage instructions]()../welcome-to-mr-feature-tool.md) and select the **Mixed Reality Toolkit Foundation** package in the Mixed Reality Toolkit category.
+Install the Mixed Reality Toolkit package by following the [installation and usage instructions](../welcome-to-mr-feature-tool.md) and selecting the **Mixed Reality Toolkit Foundation** package.

 We recommend completing the getting started section in our curated [HoloLens](../unity/unity-development-overview.md#1-getting-started) or [VR](../unity/unity-development-wmr-overview.md#1-getting-started) development journeys.
 If you're already following the Unity development for HoloLens journey, finish up the rest of the setup steps listed below and continue on to the [HoloLens 2 Getting Started tutorials](../unity/tutorials/mr-learning-base-01.md).

 > [!IMPORTANT]
-> Note that installation instructions are targeted for the latest stable combination of MRTK and Unity releases, which are **MRTK 2.5.1** and **Unity 2019.3.15**.
+> Note that installation instructions are targeted for the latest stable combination of MRTK and Unity releases, which are **MRTK 2.5.1** and **Unity 2019.4 LTS**.

 > [!NOTE]
 > If you don't want to use MRTK for Unity, you'll need to [script all interactions and behaviors yourself](../unity/configure-unity-project.md).